google-research/rl-reliability-metrics/rl_reliability_metrics/examples/tf_agents_mujoco_subset/README.md

 `./params.py` and the config file at `rl_reliability_metrics/evaluation/example.gin`.

-0. Download the example data:
+0. Download the example data.

+   This package can ingest data in the form of CSV files or Tensorboard summaries.
+Set your desired data source at `data_source` in `params.py`.

    ```sh
    # This should match base_dir in params.py: